EatingBizkuits/word-Game/README.md

 ## **Acknowledgments**

 * [Isabel Lee](https://www.linkedin.com/in/isabel-lee-38ba232a/), for supporting <b>ORION</b> for the past 7 years.
-* [Annettejoy Yeo](), for building and brainstorming the concepts and processes of the game.
+* [Annettejoy Yeo](https://github.com/EatingBizkuits/word-Game), for building and brainstorming the concepts and processes of the game.
-* [Xavier Tan](), for taking the charge to execute the game for the event.
+* [Xavier Tan](https://github.com/EatingBizkuits/word-Game), for taking the charge to execute the game for the event.
+<br><br>
+* [Dai AnQi](https://github.com/EatingBizkuits/word-Game), [Chia Ting Feng Fabian/ Johnson](https://github.com/EatingBizkuits/word-Game), [Lucas Dominic Tiu](https://github.com/EatingBizkuits/word-Game), [Rovee Patricia Tan Tan](https://github.com/EatingBizkuits/word-Game)<br>for all the support throughout the event's process!
 <p align="right">(<a href="#top">back to top</a>)</p>